-This policy and information report will be reviewed by the SENDCO every year.
+This policy and information report will be reviewed by the Head of School every year.
 It will also be updated if any changes to the information are made during the year.

-It will be approved by the Head Teacher and Operations Director.
+It will be approved by the Principal and Operations Director.